A New Operator Theory of Linear Partial Differential Equations: Theory of abstract operators

 \subsection{Integral representation of abstract operators}

-Clearly, such algorithms as (\ref{y1})-(\ref{y4}) do not exist for most abstract operators.
-Therefore, for more complex abstract operators, establishing the integral expression is the fourth important way to extend the domain of abstract operators.
-In reference \cite{bi99} Guangqing Bi has obtained the following results:
+Clearly, such algorithms as (\ref{y1})-(\ref{ey3}) do not exist for most abstract operators.
+Therefore, for more complex abstract operators, establishing the integral expression is important way to extend algorithms of the abstract operators.
+Guang-Qing Bi has obtained the following results in 1997: